-- Federal Head Start Program Performance Standards Required?
+- FEDERAL HEAD START PROGRAM PERFORMANCE STANDARDS REQUIRED?
 Initiative grantees are also federal EHS grantees who must meet federal standards, although those do not apply to this state initiative.
-Child care provider partners are not required to meet the Head Start Program Performance Standards, but they are educated about them during the mentoring process. - Additional State Standards: Participating federal EHS grantees must: - o be an EHS program currently receiving EHS funds; - o achieve a reliability rater status on instruments used in their programs; - o participate in an evaluation process; - o submit a budget for the state initiative; and - o participate in quarterly meetings for the state initiative.
+Child care provider partners are not required to meet the Head Start Program Performance Standards, but they are educated about them during the mentoring process. - ARE THERE ADDITIONAL STATE STANDARDS?
+Participating federal EHS grantees must: - 1. be an EHS program currently receiving EHS funds; - 2. ask that programs use a reliable instrument; - 3. submit a budget for the state initiative; and - 4. participate in scheduled meetings for the state initiative.